Gavinok/Groff-resume/readme.md

 Resume
 =

 This is my resume.
-It is written in troff and as far as I know you need Plan 9 to troff it.
+It is written in troff and I compile it on Plan 9.
+For groff you should be able to use:

+`
+groff -ms -e -K utf8 -T pdf resume.ms
+`

+but it doesn't look very good.